-An additional suit was filed in Federal Court by an alleged representative of the Kawaiisu Tribe alleging that the Company does not hold legal title to the land it seeks to develop.
-The grounds for the federal lawsuit were the subject of a United States Supreme Court decision in 1924 where the Court found in favor of the Company.
+On November 10, 2009, an additional suit was filed in Federal Court by an alleged representative of the Kawaiisu Tribe alleging that the Company does not hold legal title to the land within the TMV development that it seeks to develop.
+The grounds for the federal lawsuit were the subject of a United States Supreme Court decision in 1924 where the United States Supreme Court found in favor of the Company.
+On January 24, 2011, the Company received a ruling by Judge Wanger, of the Federal, District Court, Eastern District of California, which dismissed all claims against the Company, TMV, the County and the federal defendants.
+However, the Judge did grant a limited right by the plaintiff to amend certain causes of action in the complaint.
+The plaintiffs have not filed an amended complaint as of the filing of this report.